 The Tube map guide to London’s best restaurants

-If there’s one thing Londoners want, it’s a brag-worthy meal and an easy trip home once the check’s been paid.
+If there’s one thing Londoners want, it’s a brag-worthy meal and an easy trip home once the cheque’s been paid.
 That’s why we’ve crowned a winning spot on the six most popular Tube lines (with some honourable mentions along the way…)

 Central Line